calwilee/LoLML/README.md

 </div>

-Because our p-value of 0.324 is greater than our alpha of .05, we fail to reject our null hypothesis.
+Because our **p-value of 0.324** is greater than our alpha of **0.05**, we fail to reject our null hypothesis.
 The data provided suggests that our model predicts the outcome with equal accuracy between the South Korea and North America regions